theintern/intern/docs/writing_tests.md

 ### Native

 The native interface is simply the [`addSuite`](https://theintern.io/docs.html#Intern/4/api/lib%2Fexecutors%2FExecutor/addsuite) method on Executor, which is what the various test interfaces use behind the scenes to register tests and suites.
 This method takes a factory function that will be called with a Suite.
-The factory function should add suites or tests to the given suite.
+The factory function should add suites or tests to the given suite using the suite’s `add` method.

 ```js
 intern.addSuite(parent => {